E.J. Lace

 “Mercy, what do you want for dinner?
 Mom was gonna order take out but didn’t know what you liked anymore.”

-Fucking Cami and personal boundaries.
+Damn Cami and her lack of personal boundaries.

 ~“Get out!
 I’ll come downstairs when I’m dressed!”